 Smart factories broadly refer to the fully connected and flexible production systems that leverage persistent data streams from connected manufacturing devices to learn and adapt to dynamic conditions.
 It represents a leap forward from traditional automation by allowing autonomous operation of entire production processes.
 The latest technology, including smart sensors and advanced robotics, allows next-generation interconnectivity between equipment, facilities, and processes across the value chain.
 IoT advances allow a new level of real-time data transmission and synthesis between smart devices and machines.
-The result: More efficient and agile manufacturing systems with less production downtime and better competitive advantages in the marketplace.
+The result is more efficient and agile manufacturing systems with less production downtime and better competitive advantages in the marketplace.